Bootstrap percolation on the Hamming torus: Precise two-dimensional results

 \begin{lemma} Fix an $\epsilon>0$.
-Let $k = \lceil \threshold/2\rceil$ and $p = \epsilon n^{-1-\frac{1}{k}}$.
-Fix constants $A,B$ and choose $B$ fixed vertical (resp.~horizontal) exceptional lines.
-With probability going to 1, there are at least $A$ horizontal (resp.~vertical) lines, which contain $k-1$ initially open points none of which are in the union of the exceptional lines. \end{lemma} \begin{proof} Each of the $n$ horizontal lines satisfies the condition independently with probability at least
+Let $k = \lceil\threshold/2\rceil$ and $p = \epsilon n^{-1-\sfrac {1}{k}}$.
+Fix constants $A,B$ and choose $B$ fixed vertical (resp. horizontal) exceptional lines.
+With probability going to 1, there are at least $A$ horizontal (resp., vertical) lines, which contain $k-1$ initially open points none of which are in the union of the exceptional lines. \end{lemma}